srl-labs/containerlab/docs/cmd/graph.md

 #### dot

 With `--dot` flag provided containerlab will generate the `dot` file instead of serving the topology with embedded HTTP server.

+#### mermaid

+With `--mermaid` flag provided containerlab will generate the `mermaid` file instead of serving the topology with embedded HTTP server.

+#### mermaid-direction

+With `--mermaid-direction` flag provided with `--mermaid` flag, containerlab adjusts [direction](https://mermaid.js.org/syntax/flowchart.html#direction) of the generated graph.
+Accepted values are TB, TD, BT, RL, and LR.

 #### node-filter